Army of Tokyo Bay

-The Army of Tokyo Bay (東京湾兵団, Tokyo wan heidan) was an army of the Imperial Japanese Army during the final days of World War II.
+The Army of Tokyo Bay (東京湾兵団, Tokyo wan heidan) was an infantry army corps of the Imperial Japanese Army (IJA) during the final days of World War II that specialized in combined arms operations to defend against an Allied forces amphibious landing in Kantō region area and Tokyo Bay coastal defense.

 History

 The Japanese Army of Tokyo Bay was formed 19 June 1945, under the 12th area army as part of the last desperate defense effort by the Empire of Japan to deter possible landings of Allied forces in Kantō region.
 The Army of Tokyo Bay was based in Tateyama, Chiba.
-It consisted mostly of poorly trained reservists, conscripted students and Volunteer Fighting Corps home guard militia.
-It was demobilized at the surrender of Japan on August 15, 1945, without having seen combat.
+It consisted mostly of poorly trained reservists, conscripted students and Volunteer Fighting Corps (Kokumin Giyū Sentōtai) home guard militia.
+It was demobilized at the Surrender of Japan on August 15, 1945, without having seen combat.